Cortisone Injection London

 Yes, you should still complete the exercises set by your physiotherapist after a recommended rest period of 1-2 weeks.
 Your physiotherapist may also encourage you to complete more intensive mobilisation and rehabilitation in the days after the injection treatment while the joint is less painful.

-How many Cortisone injections am I allowed to have?
+How many Cortisone or Kenalog injections am I allowed to have?

 You usually need to wait at least 6 weeks between injections.
 Doctors normally recommend no more than two injections to hip, knee and ankle joints in the space of 12 months and no more than three injection per year in other parts of body.